Ryan Mueller

-Ryan Mueller (born April 30, 1991) is an American professional football defensive end and fullback.
+Ryan Mueller (born April 30, 1991) is an American former professional football defensive end and fullback.
 He played college football for the Kansas State Wildcats.
 He has played for the San Diego Chargers and Philadelphia Eagles of the National Football League (NFL), the Hamilton Tiger-Cats of the Canadian Football League (CFL), the New York Guardians and the Vegas Vipers and Arlington Renegades of the XFL.

 Early life

 Mueller played high school football at St. Thomas Aquinas High School.
 Mueller was named the Eastern Kansas League Defensive Player of the Year, as well as the Kansas City Metro Defensive Player of the Year.
-He was a first team all-state honoree as he led the Saints to a 9-2 record and a state runner-up finish.
+He was a first team all-state honoree as he led the Saints to a 9–2 record and a state runner-up finish.

 Mueller also played basketball and track.

 College career

 Mueller began his Division I NCAA college football career at Kansas State University as an unrecruited walk-on, and went on to become an All-American 4-year letterman starter and team captain.

 Mueller redshirted his freshman season in 2010.

 In 2011, Mueller played 13 games, recording half a sack.

 In 2012, Mueller played in 14 games, recording 14 tackles and 2 sacks.

 In 2013, Mueller was a Second Team All-American performer by the Football Writers Association of America (FWAA) after tying the school record for sacks with 11.5.
 He was also named the Big 12 Defensive Lineman of the Year in 2013. and was named First Team All-Big 12.
 He was also a candidate for the Ted Hendricks Award.
 Mueller also tied the schools single game sack record vs Texas Tech with 3 sacks.

 In 2014, Mueller started all 13 games, and was named First Team All-Big 12.
-He was also a honorable mention for the Big 12 Defensive Lineman of the Year award, and was once again a candidate for the Ted Hendricks Award.
+He was also an honorable mention for the Big 12 Defensive Lineman of the Year award, and was once again a candidate for the Ted Hendricks Award.

 Mueller currently ranks 5th in school history in career sacks.
 Mueller finished his collegiate career with a total of 39 games played, recording 116 total tackles, 16.5 sack, 4 pass deflections, and 2 forced fumbles.

 Kansas State Wildcats football head coach Bill Snyder said this about Mueller:

 "Nobody plays harder than Ryan Mueller.
 Nobody.
 Nobody works harder than Ryan Mueller.
 Nobody."